"My student experience helps me more than any other skill."

 “Being a commuter, it can sometimes feel like a high school experience: You go to class and leave; but being involved with many campus activities helped develop leadership skills and expand my social network beyond faculty,” she says.

 She now passes on the knowledge and experience she gained in the three-year program to students who are considering the program instead of a traditional four -year education.
-As the three-year program director, she works with students throughout the admissions process and their academic careers at SNHU.
+As the three-year program director, she works with students throughout the admission process and their academic careers at SNHU.

 "My student experience helps me more than any other skill; it allows for me to constantly look at issues through a student point of view in addition to my administrator perspective.
 I feel that my student experience in the three-year program enables me to connect with students in a way that not many other advisors/faculty can," she says.
 “When a student can see the light at the end of their academic tunnel, the affinity of a successful alumnus who made it through gives a bit of credibility and reality to completing their program and becoming a success story of their own after graduation."